mia-platform/miactl/README.md

 ### Fish

-Completion could be generate running the `miactl completion fish` command.
+Completion could be generated running the `miactl completion fish` command.

-In order to make this completion work, you should run:
+To make this completion work, you should run:
 ```sh
 miactl completion fish >~/.config/fish/completions/miactl.fish
 ```

 ### Zsh

-Completion could be generate running the `miactl completion zsh` command
+Completion could be generated running the `miactl completion zsh` command

 The generated completion script should be put somewhere in your $fpath named _miactl.